 Students that require documentation other than transcripts may complete the Document Request Form.
 This form is required before any information is released as student's written consent is needed.
 The form is available from the Office of the Registrar or email registrar@usuniversity.edu.
+Example of documents may registrar@usuniversity.edu.
 Example of documents may consist of enrollment verifications, copy of student ledgers for tuition reimbursement, etc.